 Salen itself, is steeped in history.
-St. Columba once preached from a rocky pulpit in the village centre, causing the river that runs through the village to be renamed ‘Alt na Sermoin’, Gaelic for ‘river of the sermons’!
-Sir Lachlan MacQuarrie the father of Australia was involved in huge improvements to the village during the early 19th Century.
+St. Columba once preached from a rocky pulpit in the village centre, causing the river that runs through the village to be renamed ‘Alt na Sermoin’, Gaelic for ‘river of the sermons’.
+Sir Lachlan MacQuarrie the father of Australia was also involved in huge improvements to the village during the early 19th Century.

-With a fantastic central location, the village provides the perfect holiday spot to explore more of the island, with many roads leading in all directions.
+With a fantastic central location, Salen Bay Campsite provides the perfect holiday spot to explore more of the island, with many roads leading in all directions.
 Those feeling adventurous can climb Ben more, just 8 miles away.
-Mull’s only munro stands at 966m, its peak can be seen from the campsite.
-Tobermory, a 10-mile drive or bus journey, offers a picturesque walk along the waterfront with numerous shops and several award-winning pubs and restaurants.
-There’s also opportunity for a day trip down to the sacred Island of Iona, heading along the dramatic coastline of Gruline towards the ferry port at Fionnphort.
+Mull’s only munro stands at 966m and its peak can be seen from the campsite on clear days, is traditionally left as the final munro to climb in Scotland.